sleek-design-mobile-apps

 Create API keys at https://sleek.design/dashboard/api-keys.
 The full key value is shown only once at creation — store it in the SLEEK_API_KEY environment variable.

-Required plan: Pro+ (API access is gated)
+Required plan: Pro or higher (API access is gated)

 Key scopes